Sunil81027/data-analyst-portfolio/SQL/README.md

 SQL Practice

+SQL

-This folder contains my SQL practice queries and data analysis work.
+This folder contains my SQL practice queries and data analysis work folder.

-Topics:
+Folder Structure

-- SQL Basics
+- Practice SQL Queries

-- Joins
-- Aggregate Functions
-- Window Functions
-- Subqueries
-- CTEs
+  Contains SQL practice problems and solutions from platforms like HackerRank and LeetCode.

-- Data Analysis Queries
+- Data Analysis Work

-The queries are written to practice real-world problems.
+  Contains SQL queries used for real-world data analysis and business insights.

+The purpose of this folder is to improve my SQL skills for data analysis.